This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Intake and output may be measured.
 Healthcare providers will keep track of the amount of liquid your child is getting.
 They also may need to know how much your child is urinating.
 Ask healthcare providers if they need to measure or collect your child's urine.

 - Neurologic signs: These are also called neuro signs, neuro checks, or neuro status.
-During a neuro check, caregivers see how your child's pupils react to light.
+During a neuro check, healthcare providers see how your child's pupils react to light.
 They may check his memory and how easily he wakes up.
 His hand grasp and balance may also be tested.
-How your child responds to the neuro checks can tell caregivers if his illness or injury has affected his brain.
+How your child responds to the neuro checks can tell healthcare providers if his illness or injury has affected his brain.

 - Pulse oximeter: A pulse oximeter is a device that measures the amount of oxygen in your child's blood.
 A cord with a clip or sticky strip is placed on your child's foot, toe, hand, finger, or earlobe.
 The other end of the cord is hooked to a machine.
 Never turn the pulse oximeter or alarm off.
 An alarm will sound if your child's oxygen level is low or cannot be read.